Primacy-of-Love Christianity

 The best information regarding God is provided by the life, teaching, death, and resurrection of Jesus.

-God’s power is the power of love.
+God’s power is the power of love and it is exerted through uncontrolling actions.

 Join with other people to worship and praise God.